ArturBloch/DistributedMonitor/README.md

 # Run

 After building the solution you can run the program from Visual Studio or project \x64\Debug directory.
-Running the program equals 1 instance of a "Site" in Ricard-Agrawala algorithm.
+Running the program equals 1 instance of a "Site" in Ricart - Agrawala algorithm.
 run with either $**DistributedMonitor run ownPort**
 where ownPort is your portnumber on localhost but then you have to connect to each other Site individually
 OR run with $**DistributedMonitor run ownPort port1 port2 port3 etc..**